khoanguyenn/csproject-2021-blockchain/docs/sprint_02/README.md

 # Tasks details

 ### Architecture blockchain v2.0
-* Make sure the current netowrk is running
+* Make sure the current network is running
 * Adds 1 more peer to organization ```Manufacturer``` and ```Distributor```.
+ * 2 more CouchDB
 * Adds ```MedicalUnit``` organization with 2 peers to the network.
+ * MedicalUnit-CA needs to be added.
+ * MedicalUnit's CouchDB

 ### Web-server interface
 * User interface: